What are babies doing at 1 month?

 It’s also important to look after yourself.
 Looking after yourself physically, mentally and emotionally is good for you, and it’s good for your baby.
 When you’re well, you can give your baby the loving attention they need to grow and thrive.
 You can also cope better if your baby is crying a lot.

-Remember that part of looking after yourself is asking for help, especially if you’re feeling stressed, anxious or angry.
+Part of looking after yourself is asking for help, especially if you’re feeling stressed, anxious or angry.
 There are many people who can support you and your baby, including your partner, friends, relatives, child and family health nurse and GP.
+It’s a good idea to have a list of these people with their contact details.
+Put the list on your fridge, so it’s easy to find if you need it.

 You know your baby best.
-So it’s a good idea to see your child and family health nurse or GP if you have any concerns or notice that your one-month-old:
+See your child and family health nurse or GP if you have any concerns or notice that your one-month-old:

-- is crying a lot and this is worrying you
+- is crying a lot and is difficult to soothe, and this is worrying you

 - isn’t feeding well